 What's the story?

-Car salesman Jerry Lundegaard's (William H. Macy) world is out of control.
+Car salesman Jerry Lundegaard's (William H. Macy) life in FARGO is out of control.
 On the surface, he's a stoic North Dakotan.
-Inside, he's so desperate for money that he's arranged for low-lives Carl (Steve Buscemi) and Gaear (Peter Stormare) to kidnap his wife for ransom, hoping to get the money from his wealthy but disapproving father-in-law.
+Inside, he's so desperate for money that he's arranged for lowlifes Carl (Steve Buscemi) and Gaear (Peter Stormare) to kidnap his wife for ransom, hoping to get the money from his wealthy but disapproving father-in-law.
 But everything goes wrong.
 Jerry can't reach Carl and Gaear when he wants to call off the kidnapping.
 Then a deal worth nearly $1 million falls through.
 A car loan company is snooping around the fraudulent papers he used to get $320,000.
 After the kidnapping, his gruff father-in-law wants to handle it himself.
 More importantly, his wife is terrorized, and Carl and Gaear, being basement-level criminals, manage to kill three people on their way out of town.
 When chief of police Marge Gunderson (Francis McDormand) gets the case, she unravels the scheme with kindness, pathos, and a ravenous appetite.

 Is it any good?

-FARGO starts with a warning that the story, set in 1987 Fargo, North Dakota, is true: The survivors have asked that their names be changed but, "out of respect for the dead, the rest has been told exactly as it occurred."
+Fargo starts with a warning that the story, set in 1987 Fargo, North Dakota, is true: The survivors have asked that their names be changed but, "out of respect for the dead, the rest has been told exactly as it occurred."
 What unfolds is the kind of banal evil and commonplace crime that make it onto television daily on programs like American Justice.
 The difference here is in the masterful storytelling and excellent acting.

 Families can talk about Coen Brothers movies.
 What are some of the distinctive aspects that make up Coen Brothers movies?